Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

                 [ 9,  8, 10, 11]])
 ```

-(Note that his is not a full permutation of the array.
-For instance, the first
+(Note that this is not a full permutation of the array.
+For instance, the
-row `[5, 4, 7, 6]` contains only elements from the second row of `a`.)
+first row `[5, 4, 7, 6]` contains only elements from the second row of `a`.)

 ~~~~{dropdown} Click here to show the solution